 Xylitol has been used extensively studied during the last 45 years or so specifically for dental health.
 It has been accepted as a natural approved sweetener by the U.S. Food and Drug Administration (FDA) and the American Academy of Pediatric Dentistry (Nayak PA et al, 2014).

-Xylitol provides the cleansing properties in many mouth washes.
+Xylitol provides cleansing properties in many mouthwashes.
 Human studies have shown it to promote dental health, along with it being effective at rinsing the debris from the surface of the mouth.
-The debris includes food substances which contain undesirable bacteria.
+The debris includes food substances that contain undesirable bacteria.

-Research shows that xylitol reduces the incidence of dental problems by increasing the flow of saliva and the pH and protects against bacteria.
+Research shows that xylitol increases the flow of saliva and the pH and protects against bacteria.
 Xylitol has a protective effect on tooth enamel surfaces.
 It helps to inhibit the mouth's pH levels from falling below their normal range.
 Therefore, increasing the pH aids in further protection.

 Peppermint oil is an invigorating, energetic herb that that has been used historically by the Chinese and Japanese to provide health benefits and give a feeling of vitality.
-It helps to prevent bad breathe caused from food debris in the mouth.
+It helps to prevent bad breath caused by food debris in the mouth.

 It has been used over a thousand years and it has been stated that when the early European settlers traveled to North America they brought peppermint plants.
 Although, it was noted that Native Americans had already used mint for medicinal purposes.

-It is a fascinating herb that was even used in traces amounts that have been found in Egyptian pyramids.
+It is a fascinating herb that was even used in trace amounts that have been found in Egyptian pyramids.

 Peppermint is a hybrid of water mint and spearmint.
-The oils themselves are retrieved by a cold extraction or by carbon dioxide of the fresh peppermint plant.
+The oils themselves are retrieved by a cold extraction or by carbon dioxide from the fresh peppermint plant.